 As mentioned, it is an unfair method of competition and deceptive advertising to advertise or otherwise represent the price of gasoline to be less than the seller's cost plus the respective markup. [s.
 100.305 (1), Stats.]
-In addition, state law prohibits the publication, dissemination, or circulation of an advertisement that contains any assertion, representation, or statement of fact which is untrue, deceptive, or misleading. [s.
-100.18 (1), Stats.]
+In addition, state law prohibits the publication, dissemination,

+&lt;sup>14 "Seller" means a manufacturer, producer, supplier, wholesaler, distributor, or retailer. [s.
+100.305 (1) (e), Stats.]